 Over the years we have reviewed many books about moms.
 Here are a few that we’ve reviewed that didn’t make it into our previous Mother’s Day Books Lists, which you should totally check out too!

 Her Mother’s Face by Roddy Doyle is not really a book for very young children, but I loved it.
-I would read it with a child who is 6 or older , the text is long, the humor is subtle but the message is fantastic.
+I would read it with a child who is 6 or older.
+The text is long, the humor is subtle but the message is fantastic.
 Set in Ireland, a little girl is silently suffering from her mom’s passing.
-She doesn’t tell anyone she is sad, she doesn’t tell anyone she can’t remember her mother’s face or that she can’t talk to her dad about her loss.
+She doesn’t tell anyone she is sad.
+She doesn’t tell anyone she can’t remember her mother’s face or that she can’t talk to her dad about her loss.
 A chance meeting with a young woman in a park changes things for her in the simplest of ways.
-As the years pass her pain lessens and eventually she is able to talk to her dad who clearly misses her mother desperately too.
+As the years pass her pain lessens.
+Eventually, she is able to talk to her dad who clearly misses her mother desperately too.

 The Duchess Bakes a Cake by Virginia Kahl.
-I had to search this book out, I had forgotten the title and author all I remembered was that there was a child named Gunhilde!
+I had to search this book out.
+The title and author names were actually forgotten but I did remember that there was a child named Gunhilde!
 Thank goodness for Google!
 The story is very sweet with the Duchess giving her staff the day off because she wants to bake a cake for her family.
-Unfortunately things go awry and the cake ends up huge with the Duchess stuck on top of it high in the air!
-Luckily the duchess finds a solution and things are fixed in the end.
+Unfortunately, things go awry and the cake ends up huge with the Duchess stuck on top of it high in the air!
+A solution is found and things are fixed in the end.

-Mommy, Mama, and Me by Lesléa Newman is a book about everyday life of a family with two moms.
+Mommy, Mama, and Me by Lesléa Newman is a book about the everyday life of a family with two moms.
 What I love about this book is that it showcases parts of the day that young toddlers through preschoolers can relate to easily.
-They have bath time, they go to the park, they cook dinner, in other words they are a family like any with a small child.
-My son loved this book and related easily to the baby in the book and to the experiences that they share.The book makes no political statement, no explanation of two mommies and it shouldn’t, it’s a book about one loving family and nothing more.
+They have bath time, they go to the park, and they cook dinner.
+In other words, they are a family like any with a small child.
+My son loved this book and related easily to the baby in the book and to the experiences that they share.
+However, the book makes no political statement.
+There is no explanation of two mommies and it shouldn’t, it’s a book about one loving family and nothing more.

-Back into Mommy’s Tummy by Thierry Robberecht made both my son and I laugh hysterically, mostly because it was incredibly relevant to us.
-In the book a little girl asks to go back into her mommy’s belly for her 5th birthday.
-She wants to stay close to her mom, never have to go to school, stay up as late as mom does and even tells her mom if she wants to see her she can go get an ultrasound and she’ll wave hello.
+Back into Mommy’s Tummy by Thierry Robberecht made both my son and I laugh hysterically.
+Mostly because it was especially relevant to us.
+In the book, a little girl asks to go back into her mommy’s belly for her 5th birthday.
+She wants to stay close to her mom, never go to school, stay up as late as mom does and even tells her mom if she wants to see her she can go get an ultrasound and she’ll wave hello.
 The absurdity is awesome, and the sentiment is bang on.
-Late in the book we discover that mom is expecting and she asks if her daughter is worried about her loving the new baby more.
+But, later in the book, we discover that mom is expecting.
+She asks her daughter if she is worried about her loving the new baby more.